scalr-cookbooks/rackspace_timezone/README.md

 Usage
 -----

-Set the "tz" attribute to your desired timezone and include the "rackspace-time" recipe in your node's run list:
+Set the "tz" attribute to your desired timezone and include the "rackspace-timezone" recipe in your node's run list:

     {
       "name": "my_node",
       "tz": "Africa/Timbuktu",
       "run_list": [
-        "recipe[rackspace_time]"
+        "recipe[rackspace_timezone]"
       ]
     }

-### rackspace_time::default
+### rackspace_timezone::default

 The default recipe will first install or upgrade the IANA/Olson timezone database package for your OS.
 Then it will configure the needed